 -

-Black & white: Noritsu is widely preferred; Richard Photo Lab scans B&W exclusively on Noritsu; Carmencita notes Frontier’s contrast curve can bury shadow detail.
+Black & white: Noritsu is widely preferred; Richard Photo Lab scans B&W exclusively on Noritsu, and Carmencita notes Frontier’s contrast curve can bury shadow detail.

 -